 Verify that the right element is included in the step

-If a given element is problematic in your journey, start by inspecting that element's HTML properties in Chrome developer tools.
-You can access Chrome developer tools from the "View" menu or by right-clicking on a given element and choosing "inspect".
-Once you have Chrome developer tools open, you can use the inspector to confirm
+If a given element is problematic in your journey, start by inspecting that element's HTML properties in Chrome DevTools.
+You can access Chrome DevTools from the "View" menu or by right-clicking on a given element and choosing "inspect".
+Once you have Chrome DevTools open, you can use the inspector to confirm

 You can also review best practices for debugging failed journeys for some additional tips.

 If your journey passes when run locally (via the mabl trainer) but fails when run from the mabl service

 Confirm that the journey was created on a "clean" environment